JustDoom/AnimeBoard/README.md

 Metrics https://bstats.org/plugin/bukkit/AnimeBoard/9758

-This plugin is in its snapshot stages, in this time it will be a free project.
-When it's fully released it will become a premium resource but it will be cheap!
+This plugin is in its beta stages, in this time it will be a free project.
+When it's fully released it will become a premium resource, but it will be cheap!
 I would probably still update for future versions, just not fix any bugs or update it.

 Over the next few weeks, I will be working on this to bring out as many updates as possible.